Job Description Procedures for Supportive Professional Staff

 - An estimation of the minimal academic accomplishment and work experience that should be required of future candidates for the position, inclusive of any appropriate license(s) and/or certification(s) required to assure successful performance (this is not a summary of the current employee's credentials and will often be more limited than qualifications possessed by the individual currently appointed to the position).

-A position description guideline can be found here in PDF or Word form for your information and/or use with this project.
+A position description guideline is attached for your information and/or use with this project.
 However, there is no requirement that all position descriptions follow the same format.
 Most SPS positions can be effectively described in two or three pages, though variations in length will obviously occur.
 It is anticipated that completed descriptions will be the result of a collaborative effort between the individual SPS employee, whose work is described, and the supervisor to whom the individual reports.
-The completed description should be signed by both parties along with the appropriate Vice President or division head and forwarded to the office of the Provost.
+The completed description should be signed by both parties along with the appropriate Vice President or division head and forwarded to the office of the Director of Human Resource Services.
 Copies of finalized job descriptions should be provided to the employee and direct supervisor by the division (or equivalent) office.

 Following initial development, the SPS job descriptions may be updated at any time.
 Every three years the SPS job descriptions will be verified or updated as a comprehensive set.
 Any updated job descriptions should follow the same signature and distribution procedures as outlined above.